Macgamon History, Family Crest & Coats of Arms

-MacGamon is a name that dates far back into the mists of early British history to the days of the Anglo-Saxon tribes.
+Macgamon is a name that dates far back into the mists of early British history to the days of the Anglo-Saxon tribes.
 It is derived from Hamon, an Old French personal name brought to England after the Norman Conquest in 1066.

-Early Origins of the MacGamon family
+Early Origins of the Macgamon family

 The surname Macgamon was first found in Kent.
 The Roll of Battle Abbey reveals that two brothers, sons or grandsons of Hamon Dentatus accompanied the Conqueror in his Conquest.
 The first was Robert Fitz-Hamon, the renowned Conqueror of Glamorganshire and the second was Haimon, named in the Domesday Book as "Dapifer," for having received the office of Lord Steward for the King.
 The latter died issueless while the former had four daughters, three of which had conventual lives.

 The remaining daughter named Mabel married Robert Fitzroy, Earl of Gloucester.
 Hamon Dentatus had two other sons: Richard of Granville; and Creuquer who inherited the Barony of Chatham from Robert Fitz-Hamon and many of the Kentish estates of Hamon Dapifer.

 These estates were passed down to Haimon de Crévequer (died 1208) who had one son Robert Haimon.
 The latter joined the confederacy of Barons against Henry III., and as a consequence lost all his estates.

 Later, West-Acre in Norfolk was home to a branch of the family.
 "It is the property of A. Hamond, Esq., whose seat here, High House, is a handsome mansion in the Italian style, finely situated in a well-wooded park.
 The church is partly in the early and partly in the later English style, with a square embattled tower, and contains the mausoleum of the Hamond family, and many beautiful monuments to several of its members."

-Early History of the MacGamon family
+Early History of the Macgamon family

-This web page shows only a small excerpt of our MacGamon research.
-Another 136 words (10 lines of text) covering the years 1209, 1647, 1579, 1600, 1658, 1605, 1660, 1630, 1681, 1672, 1716, 1621, 1654, 1665 and are included under the topic Early MacGamon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Macgamon research.
+Another 137 words (10 lines of text) covering the years 1209, 1647, 1579, 1600, 1658, 1605, 1660, 1630, 1681, 1672, 1716, 1621, 1654, 1665 and are included under the topic Early Macgamon History in all our PDF Extended History products and printed products wherever possible.

-MacGamon Spelling Variations
+Macgamon Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Macgamon are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
-The variations of the name MacGamon include: Hammond, Hammon, Hammons, Hamon, Hamond and others.
+The variations of the name Macgamon include: Hammond, Hammon, Hammons, Hamon, Hamond and others.

-Early Notables of the MacGamon family (pre 1700)
+Early Notables of the Macgamon family (pre 1700)

-Another 59 words (4 lines of text) are included under the topic Early MacGamon Notables in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) are included under the topic Early Macgamon Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the MacGamon family to Ireland
+Migration of the Macgamon family to Ireland

 Another 75 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the MacGamon family to the New World and Oceana
+Migration of the Macgamon family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
-An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name MacGamon or a variant listed above: Daniel Hammond settled in Bermuda in 1635; Elizabeth Hammond and her husband settled in Boston Massachusetts in 1630 with their four children; Henry Hammond arrived in Fort Cumberland Nova Scotia with his wife and three children in 1774.
+An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Macgamon or a variant listed above: Daniel Hammond settled in Bermuda in 1635; Elizabeth Hammond and her husband settled in Boston Massachusetts in 1630 with their four children; Henry Hammond arrived in Fort Cumberland Nova Scotia with his wife and three children in 1774.

-The MacGamon Motto
+The Macgamon Motto +